 - Library management: Positions in library management are another career option for those who enjoy reading and organization.

 - Museum scientists and public outreach: Museum scientists are often STEM PhDs.
 Public outreach is another exciting career option for PhDs.
 Volunteering at a science museum near you is a good way to explore this option now.

 Transitioning from working as a PhD student in an academic setting into a non-academic career can be challenging, especially if one does not know how to start the process.
 Once you identify your area of interest, informational interviews are a great way to start researching a career path.
 One of the best approaches to start working toward such non-academic career paths is by networking and finding potential mentors who can help you work your way toward your chosen career path.
 Various resources, career guidance networks, and organizations help PhDs transition from academia into other career paths.
 ASCB offers such support to scientists by offering numerous career development courses, workshops, and courses.
 ASCB also has periodic informational interview posts that describe diverse careers for scientists.
 The Committee for Postdocs and Students (COMPASS) at ASCB has planned variety of career development panels and seminars that will be offered during the 2019 ASCB|EMBO meeting in Washington, DC.

 1. Katie Langin (2019).
 “In a first, U.S. private sector employs nearly as many Ph.D.s as schools do” Science Magazine. doi.org/10.1126/science.caredit.aax3138

 About the Author:

 Sumana Sundaramurthy is a graduate student in David Pruyne’s Lab at SUNY Upstate Medical University, Syracuse, NY.
-She studies the roles of formins during muscle development using Caenorhabditis elegans as a model.
+She studies how formins regulate muscle development using Caenorhabditis elegans as a model.
 Email: email@example.com.
 Twitter: @ranjusunda